 The assets of the Corporation consist primarily of cash and investments, accounts receivable, short and long-term prepaid gas supplies, derivative instruments, costs recoverable from future billings under the natural gas supply contracts between the Corporation and its Members and Project Participants, capital assets, and regulatory assets, which represents unamortized debt expense relating to the gas projects.
-Deferred outflows consist of the accumulated increase in the fair value of the gas price swaps entered into by the Corporation at the request of its Members and Project Participants to hedge cash flows.
-Total assets and deferred outflows were \$3,369,294,826 and \$3,796,270,190 as of March 31, 2021 and 2020, respectively.
+Deferred outflows consisting of the accumulated increase in the fair value of the gas price swaps related to the Corporation's prepaid gas supply.
+Total assets and deferred outflows were \$3,224,786,659 and \$3,369,294,826 as of March 31, 2022 and 2021 respectively.

 The liabilities of the Corporation consist primarily of the current and long-term portions of the bonds issued to finance the Corporation's prepaid gas supplies, accounts payable and accrued interest payable on the long-term debt.
-Deferred inflows consist of the accumulated increase in the fair value of the gas price swaps related to the Corporation's prepaid gas supply.
-Principal paid on bonds during 2021 and 2020 was \$151,055,000 and \$171,125,000 respectively.
-Total liabilities, deferred inflows, and net position were \$3,369,294,826 and \$3,796,270,190 as of March 31, 2021 and 2020, respectively.
+Deferred inflows at March 31, 2022 consist of the accumulated increase in the fair value of the gas price swaps entered into at the request of its Members to hedge cash flows, and at March 31, 2021, the accumulated increase in the fair value of the gas price swaps related to the Corporation's prepaid gas supply.
+Principal paid on bonds during 2022 and 2021 was \$140,825,000 and \$151,055,000 respectively.
+Total liabilities, deferred inflows, and net position were \$3,224,786,659 and \$3,369,294,826 as of March 31, 2022 and 2021 respectively.

-The \$427 million decrease in total assets and deferred outflows and total liabilities and deferred inflows in fiscal year 2021 was primarily attributable to changes in the derivative instrument commodity swaps associated with the Corporation's gas projects.
+The \$144.5 million decrease in total assets and deferred outflows and total liabilities, deferred inflows, and net position in fiscal year 2022 was primarily attributable to the issuance of \$466 million of long-term debt and changes in the derivative instrument commodity swaps associated with the Corporation's gas projects.

-Current unrestricted assets increased \$2.3 million.
-There was a \$2.3 million increase in accounts receivable.
+Current unrestricted assets increased \$1.9 million.
+There was a \$1.9 million increase in unrestricted cash.

-Current restricted assets decreased \$15.8 million.
-There was a \$7.1 million decrease in cash due to changes in scheduled debt service requirements for the bond issues.
-There was a \$3.6 million increase in customer accounts receivable due to changes in gas prices and volumes at the end of the period.
-There was a \$6.1 million decrease in other accounts receivable, which is the commodity swaps associated with the bond transactions, also due to changes in gas prices and volumes at the end of the period.
-There was a \$6.2 million decrease in current prepaid gas supplies due to planned changes in the delivery schedules.
+Current restricted assets increased \$37.4 million.
+There was a \$10 million increase in cash due to changes in scheduled debt service requirements for the bond issues.
+There was a \$6.4 million increase in customer accounts receivable due to changes in gas prices and volumes at the end of the period.
+There was a \$6.7 million decrease in other accounts receivable, which is the commodity swaps associated with the bond transactions, also due to changes in gas prices and volumes at the end of the period.
+There was a \$27.7 million increase in current prepaid gas supplies due to planned changes in the delivery schedules and the additional prepaid gas supply project.

-Noncurrent unrestricted assets increased \$1.5 million.
-There was a \$.8 million increase in derivative instruments.
-There was a \$.7 million increase in capital assets.
+Noncurrent unrestricted assets increased \$15.6 million.
+There was a \$15.6 million increase in derivative instruments.

-Noncurrent restricted assets decreased \$413 million.
-There was a \$143 million decrease in long-term prepaid gas supplies.
-2006, 2017, and 2018 project prepaid gas supplies were reclassified to current for delivery in fiscal year 2022.
-There was a decrease in derivative instruments of \$255 million.
+Noncurrent restricted assets decreased \$584.6 million.
+There was an \$11.7 million increase in investments due to the issuance of the 2021A bonds.
+There was a \$408.4 million increase in long-term prepaid gas supplies, due to the addition of the 2021 project.
+There was a decrease in derivative instruments of \$1,004.3 million.
 The total notional amount relating to all project commodity swaps which are presented at fair value was reduced as a result of current operations, and due to higher gas prices at the end of the period, the value decreased.